 - General gifts to heirs named in the decedent's will that aren't a particular item

 - Specific gifts to heirs

-Assets that pass to a beneficiary outside the probate process may or may not be available to pay certain kinds of debts.
+Assets that pass to a beneficiary outside the probate process may not be available to pay certain debts.
 You should confirm the laws of your state with a probate attorney.
-Payments on life insurance policies to a named beneficiary are not accessible by creditors.
+For example, payments on life insurance policies to a named beneficiary are not accessible by creditors.

-In most states, creditors are paid in a certain order, also defined by state law.
-Generally, payment is made in this order:
+In most states, creditors are paid in a specific order, also defined by state law.
+Generally, the personal administrator makes payments in the following order:

 - Costs to administer the estate, funeral costs

 - Wages for those who performed labor for the decedent within 60 days of death